 If you get hurt in an accident and plan to file an insurance claim, remember that the insurance company is not on your side.
-Your provider’s primary goal is to reduce the value of your claim to save the company money.
+Your provider’s primary goal is to reduce the value of your injury claim to save the company money.
 That means the insurance adjuster will look for evidence to justify their decision to undervalue your claim or reject it altogether.
 This could include looking through your driving record for information that shows you in an unfavorable light.

 A history of prior car accidents and traffic violations could negatively affect the outcome of your injury claim, even if those events are completely unrelated to your current situation.
 The insurer might review your driving record and blame you for the crash that wasn’t your fault simply because of your past.
 This is why it’s a good idea to consult a knowledgeable car accident lawyer as soon as possible if you have a poor driving record and get hurt in a crash.